chui15/wickedsales/README.md

 ## Live Demo

-Try the application live at [https://xuyuan.christiehui.com]
+Try the application live at [http://xuyuan.christiehui.com] *Note: application is best viewed on desktop browsers (at the moment).

 ## Features